 The Lebanese table offers a compelling blend of exotic ingredients, subtly combined.
 Its seasonal food choices and earthy flavors offer inspiration to professional chefs across the world.
 The epitome of the Mediterranean diet, Lebanese cuisine combines herbs, spices and fresh ingredients in an almost limitless array of robustly flavored dishes.
-From aromatic nibbles like these almonds, to mains, and most of all, mezze, or “small plates”, the cuisine seems perfectly engineered for happiness at the table.
+From aromatic nibbles like almonds, to mains, and most of all, mezze, or “small plates”, the cuisine seems perfectly engineered for happiness at the table.

 Everything you need, right here

-My fiancé and I visited Jordan in the run-up to our wedding day, and had decided to buy our rings while on holiday there.
+We visited Jordan in the run-up to our wedding day, and had decided to buy our rings while on holiday there.
 After much to-ing and fro-ing, we found ourselves before the window display of a jewelry shop not far from our hotel.